SANBREEZE/RWF/README.md

 SANBREEZE
 #### Responsive Web Framework - 1.0.0 ALPHA

-The SANBREEZE Responsive Web Framework implements the repsonsive web-layout to any website.
+The SANBREEZE Responsive Web Framework (RWF) implements repsonsive web-layout to any website - browser and device independent.

 This framework contains JavaScript, CSS and CSS themes files, described as following: